stencila/stencila/prompts/README.md

 ### Prompts

-The user prompt in the assistant Markdown file is a Jinja template so you can use [this syntax](https://docs.rs/minijinja/latest/minijinja/syntax/index.html) to alter the prompt based on the context of the instruction. e.g.
+The user prompt in the prompt Markdown file is a Jinja template so you can use [this syntax](https://docs.rs/minijinja/latest/minijinja/syntax/index.html) to alter the prompt based on the context of the instruction. e.g.

 ```markdown
 You will be provided with several fragments of text, each within an XML <fragment> tag.
 Summarize the fragments as accurately as possible in the style provided in the XML <style> tag.
 Use no more than 4 sentences.